jbaudanza/project-packets/photo-booth/photo-booth.md

 # Photo booth

 In this project, you will create a simple photo booth application.
-You will use the local video camera on your computer and to take snapshots.
+You will use the local video camera on your computer to take snapshots.
 You can then apply visual filters to your snapshots.

 ## Core concepts